Published April 13, 2021 • 3 minute read

 Hot Tip: Beware of vendors who undercut the prices of their competitors, as this is often an indication that a business is underinsured.

-Large projects, such as hotel construction, for instance, often involve hundreds of workers and therefore, hundreds of COIs.
-Collecting and tracking all of these with accuracy can quickly become a massive time suck.
-If you outsource a lot of labor, your best defense against costly insurance document oversight is to outsource your document management to a COI tracking service provider, such as Business Credentialing Services (BCS).
+Large projects, such as hotel construction, often involve hundreds of workers and therefore, hundreds of COIs.
+Accurately collecting and tracking all of these can quickly become a massive time suck.
+If you outsource a lot of labor, your best defense against costly insurance document oversight is to entrust your document management to a COI tracking service provider, such as Business Credentialing Services (BCS).

 How BCS Does COI Tracking